mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 3. *Adjustment*: A change made to an account that reflects its true, or updated balances at the end of a period. (**"updates to keep things accurate"**)

 4. *Audit Trail*: **"breadcrumbs leading to the source"**, A sequential chain of evidence (documents, entries) showing the origin and flow of information.
+Document numbers, check numbers, account reference numbers, dates, companies/individuals used and equipment bought or sold should be listed.

-5. *Balance Ledger Form*: A two-column format listing accounts, their balances, and changes on opposite sides for achieving zero balance. (**Balancing each account**)
+5. *Balance Ledger Form*: A balance ledger form is a two-column spreadsheet (debit and credit) that presents the balances and net changes for each account during a specific period.
+A ledger account form that shows the balance of the account after each entry is posted.

-6. *Balance sheet*: A formal report of a business’s financial assets, liabilities, and owner's equity for a specific period, (**"A = L + E"**)
+6. *Balance sheet*: A formal report of a business’s financial assets, liabilities, and owner's equity for a specific period, (**A = L + E**)

 7. *Book Value*: The remaining cost of an asset after factoring in accumulated depreciation. (**Think: worth after depreciation**)